 The Ten-Percent Tests

-Trust accounting can get detailed.
-Arizona recognizes that not every dollar needs to be precisely divided between principal and income.
+The trust administration process can get detailed.
+As part of fiduciary duties, the trustee must follow the terms of the trust when dividing receipts.
+However, Arizona recognizes that not every dollar needs precise division between principal and income.
 When the allocation would barely move the needle, the trustee can simplify things.

 If a trustee determines that an allocation between principal and income required by section 14-7418, 14-7419, 14-7420, 14-7421 or 14-7424 is insubstantial, the trustee may allocate the entire amount to principal unless one of the circumstances described in section 14-7403, subsection C applies to the allocation.